Dedicated to Protecting Victims of Nursing Home Abuse

 Nursing homes are required to have a doctor on staff, but in many cases, the doctor works on a contract basis and is not an employee of the nursing home or assisted living facility.
 Sadly, many nursing homes rely on a team of individuals who are simply not qualified to provide care.

 When you choose a nursing home or assisted living facility to care for a loved one, your placing your trust in the staff of nurses and doctors to care for your loved one.
 When those professionals fail to uphold their duty and fall below a reasonable standard of care, they can be held legally accountable for any losses stemming from these actions.
-At Younker Hyde Macfarlane in Salt Lake City, our nursing home abuse lawyers would be happy to speak with you if a loved one has been needlessly injured or killed due while in a nursing home.
-We encourage you to contact our law firm today using the form below.
+At Younker Hyde Macfarlane our attorneys are happy to speak with you if a loved one has been needlessly injured or killed due while in a nursing home.
+We encourage you to contact us online, or call us at (801) 335-7025 to set up a consultation.

 They were extremely knowledgeable, extremely helpful experts.
 The team helped me with all aspects of my case, including medical and financial, and understood that it affected more than me but also my family.- Jill S.